Rikj000/MoniGoMani/README.md

 - [Top Volume & All Tradable StaticPairList Downloading](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#download-staticpairlists) to easily fetch a good StaticPairList
 - [Total Overall Signal Importance Calculator](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#total-overall-signal-importance-calculator) for Total Average Signal Importance Calculation upon the HyperOpt Results (With some really handy subcommands)
 - Pre-Configured Main/Sub Plot Configurations for visualisation of all indicators used in FreqUI
-- Turn On/Off **All** Individual Weighted Signal DataFrame entries for easy debugging in an IDE or better speed while dry/live running or hyperopting
+- Turn On/Off **All** Individual Weighted Signal DataFrame entries for easy debugging in an IDE or better speed while dry/live running or HyperOpting

 *\*Support/Updates for Legacy versions stopped since Auto-HyperOptable Strategies are merged into the official Freqtrade Development Branch!
 Please switch to the new MoniGoManiHyperStrategy!*